zedlopez/ifm/Writing with Inform.md

 because there is not enough information: by whom is the Ballroom occupied?
 How large, exactly?
 On the other hand, newly defined adjectives are very helpful in conditions and for rules, as we shall see later on.

-It is occasionally clumsy having to refer to the subject of a definition using "it".
+It is occasionally clumsy having to refer to the subject of a definition using `it`.
 We can avoid this and give the definition better legibility by supplying a name instead.
 For instance:

 	Definition: a direction (called thataway) is viable if the room thataway from the location is a room.